Transformers in the loop: Polarity in neural models of language: Method

 Some are more natural, make more sense and adhere to the verb's selectional restrictions better than the others.
 To control for this, we ran the sentences through {\tt GPT-2}\footnote{\url{https://huggingface.co/gpt2}} and assigned perplexity to all candidates.
 Then we took the bottom 20k of the sentences ($\approx$ the most `natural' ones) as the core of our synthetic dataset.

 We tried to approximate the `naturalness' of examples by a combination of measures.
 We rely on insights from different models (GPT-2, BERT, corpus-based statistical insights into verb transitivity) on different stages of the dataset creation.
 Still, some sentences sound intuitively `weird'.
-We don't see this as a problem though -- we will not rely directly on the naturalness of individual examples, rather we will measure the effect of the NPI across the dataset.
+We do not see this as a problem though -- we will not rely directly on the naturalness of individual examples, rather we will measure the effect of the NPI across the dataset (as is common practice when working with synthetic data -- see, for example, \citealt{potts,geiger2021causal}).
 The amount of the examples will allow us to generalize across varying parts of the sentences to make sure that the results can be attributed to the parts we are interested in: items responsible for the polarity of the sentence.
-The quantity of test items is crucial for reproducing psycholinguistic experiments on LRMs -- while in the former one sentence gives rise to a number of observations when different human subjects make a judgment, in the latter one test sentence gives you one observation only.
+The quantity of test items is crucial for reproducing psycholinguistic experiments on LRMs -- while in the former one sentence gives rise to a number of observations when different human participants make a judgment, in the latter one test sentence gives one observation only.

 With this in mind, we use the 20k sentences produced by the previous steps to build the parts of our synthetic dataset.
 Each of the sentences has a pluralized (not singular anymore!) object in combination with {\it any}: {\tt any roads}.
 The subject type varies in different datasets comprising our synthetic data.
-Here's what we end up with:
+Here is what we end up with:

 \begin{itemize} \item 12 datasets 20k sentences each: \\{\sc aff} \Next[a]; {\sc neg} \Next[b]; {\sc some} \Next[c]; {\sc no}; {\sc many}; {\sc few}; {\sc more than 5}; {\sc fewer than 5}; {\sc at least 5}; {\sc at most 5}; {\sc exactly 5}; {\sc between 5 and 10}; \item 2 datasets 8230 sentences each: \\{\sc somebody / someone / something} \Next[d]; {\sc nobody / no one / nothing} (replacing the whole subject, duplicates deleted) \end{itemize}